TiberiumFusion/TTPlugins/README.md

 If you are interesting in writing your own plugins, please visit the [Wiki](https://github.com/TiberiumFusion/TTPlugins/wiki) for tutorials, videos, and reference material.

 ### Example plugins
-This repository contains several [example plugins](https://github.com/TiberiumFusion/TTPlugins/tree/master/ExamplePlugins).
-The current examples cover the following situations:
+This repository contains several [example plugins](https://github.com/TiberiumFusion/TTPlugins/tree/master/ExamplePlugins) that cover a variety of common & advanced plugin tasks.
-* Minimum necessary plugin structure (i.e. a Hello World plugin)
-* Precompiling a plugin (with Visual Studio)
-* Adding a new weapon and projectile to Terraria with a precompiled plugin (with Visual Studio)

 ### Technical documentation
 Complete reference docs for TTPlugins can be found [here](https://www.tiberiumfusion.com/product/ttplugins/reference/html/432f1745-05bc-1912-8400-537f02fafa44.htm).
 Please note that this material has very sparse descriptions & remarks and may only be helpful to advanced plugin authors.
 The primary how-to documentation is on the [Wiki](https://github.com/TiberiumFusion/TTPlugins/wiki).